Northwest Passage

 Along the Alaskan coast

 Science and wildlife watching at sea.
 Join your Expedition Team for insightful lectures as we journey through the Beaufort Sea and Bering Strait.
 As we head into the Beaufort Sea, we must be aware that seasonal sea ice fluctuations can vary.
 If the sea ice levels are greater than the seasonal average, this is likely to affect the speed we are able to sail through.
 This is the nature of expedition cruises: expect the unexpected!
 The highlights of this transit include: The Beaufort Sea, The Bering Strait, The International Date Line, & Wildlife watching.
-For more detailed information about each of these, along with our explorer's guide to the Northwest Passage, see our Northwest Passage Travel Guide here.

 There’s no place like Nome